Music of Qatar: Dance

 Ardah, a folkloric dance, is still practiced in Qatar.
 The dance is performed with two rows of men opposite of one another, each of whom may or may not be wielding a sword, and is accompanied by drums and spoken poetry.
 The two main types of ardah in the Persian Gulf states are land ardah (ardah barriyya) and sea ardah (ardah bahri).
 Qatar's ardah is a mixture of the two.
 In some performances, men wear land ardah attire at a beach setting and are supported by sea band drumming.
 It is sometimes performed on horseback.
-The purpose of ardah, historically, was to honor one's tribe and to showcase courage.
+The historical purpose of ardah was to honor one's tribe and to showcase courage.
 It is considered a celebration of the highest degree and is performed at important events such as royal weddings, high-ranking governmental visits, and national feasts.
 It was also historically performed to mark the end of pearling season.
 During the ardah, participants take on specific roles: the shayyal leads with powerful chants, the ahl al-saff recite verses in unison, the ahl al-ʿaddah maintain rhythm with drums and tambourines, and the ahl al-sayf display choreographed sword movements.

 Ardah performances are sometimes followed by razeef, a dance where the performer has his head in an upright position and is carrying a weapon.
 Typically performed during festive occasions such as Eid, razeef begins in the late afternoon following communal prayers.
-The performance commences when a banner (referred to as abraq) is raised in an open public space, signaling the gathering of dancers and drummers.
-Participants wield swords and rifles as part of the choreography, and some onlookers may be invited to join in.
+The performance commences when a banner (referred to as abraq) is raised in an open public space; participants wield swords and rifles as part of the choreography, and some onlookers may be invited to join in.
 Preparations for razeef begin one or two days before the event, with communal meetings and rehearsals.
 As the dance progresses, the group divides into two parallel lines, and a lead poet, or sha'ir, recites lines of poetry at the center, inspiring the chorus.

 Tanboura was a simple type of folk dance performed by a group of men.
 Historically, it served a social function as it was believed the dancers would exorcise an evil spirit from the target of this dance and was rewarded handsomely.
 The dance consists of conflicting rhythmic movements and is dominated by a drum beat.
 An oud and manjur are also used.
 In modern times, this dance evolved to be used during celebratory occasions such as weddings and feasts.
 A dance with a similar historical purpose is called Liwa; this dance involves a large flute known as a sirttai, a tin container known as a tanaka, and loud singing.

 During Ramadan, grain grinding would sometimes be accompanied by a dance known as dakelhab; the name being the Arabic term for grinding grains.
 Other dances include al matari, al samiri, and al rijali.